-My name is Fran I have been the Catholic Lay Chaplain for Falmouth and Exeter university for two years.
+Hello!
+I am the Catholic Lay Chaplain.
 I moved to Cornwall fifteen years ago with my husband and two children and feel very grateful to live in such a beautiful part of the world.

-Pat McGovern is our dedicated chaplain for Truro Campus.
-Having spent a working lifetime in the world of Education, he is really enjoying support students and staff of all faiths and none as a Chaplain at the Medical School.
+Hello!
+I am the dedicated chaplain for Truro Campus.
+Having spent a working lifetime in the world of Education, I really enjoy supporting students and staff of all faiths and none as a chaplain at the Medical School.